 Make contact with other students in your course as well as family, friends and colleagues.
 Jump on Facebook, the student discussion boards or other social platforms to reach out to the students around you, and if they live nearby why not suggest a study session in person.

 Caring for your body helps your mind to work better so make sure you move your body regularly.
-It doesn’t have to be rigorous exercise, just take a break from assessments and step outside for a walk, run or cycle to clear your head.
-Play with your kids, tend to your garden, dance, learn a new sport or go for a walk around the shops to get your body moving.
+It doesn’t have to be rigorous exercise, just take a break from assessments and try an at-home workout to clear your head.
+Play with your kids, tend to your garden or even dance to get your body moving.
 Find an activity that you enjoy, that suits your level of mobility and fitness and motivates you to get productive.

 Notice your thinking